Museum Coronavirus Update

 scaffolding to start the repainting work of the upper surfaces this year.

-Fresh repainting projects that may start include the T-33, Canberra T.19 and Hunter T.7
+Fresh repainting projects that may start include the Canberra T.19 and Hunter T.7

-We hope that this update provides both our working members and potential visitors with a good overview of the exciting times that lay ahead, once we start to emerge from lockdown.
+We hope that this update provides both our working members and potential visitors with a good overview of the exciting times that lay ahead.
 As ever there is one final caveat; this work may be subject to change in response to any government directives that may be included in any lessening of the terms of the lockdown and our being able to open to the public again.

 Also as a volunteer managed registered charity we rely on public admission fees, shop sales etc. to fund our operation and we will be ever reliant on the generosity of our visitors, volunteers and staff in these unprecedented and challenging times.